ionic-team/ionic-framework/core/src/components/ripple-effect/readme.md

-# ion-button-effect
+# ion-ripple-effect

-RippleEffect is component that adds the Material Design button ripple to any element.
+RippleEffect is component that adds the Material Design button ripple effect.
+This is the stand alone version of the ripple effect and can be added to any component.